fqantonio/GoingInductive/README.md

 The statistical methodology used is the usual treatment effect inferencial non-parametric, regression non-parametric inference, regression discontinuity design and clustering.
 For this, it was used a data base [^3] and 3 learning outcomes variables: transfer learning, laboratory practice and social skills, addressed respectively by 3 variables, TEST, LAB and BEHAV.
 They were assessed by paper/online tests and in classroom observational paper register forms.

-There is also a discussion about the **educational methodologies** used, from Direct Instruction, bLearning to four component instructional design (4C/ID) (Van Merrienboer, Clark, Croock, 2002).
-The concept map's software that helped to elaborate the learning flux for this learning environmental process use cmap tools [^4] are presented along with the workflow.
+There is also a discussion about the **educational methodologies** used, from Direct Instruction (Merrill, 2007), bLearning to Cognitive Load Theory (Sweller, 1998), Brain Based Leaning (???), Gardner Multi Intelligences Theory (Gardner, 2011)  four component instructional design (4C/ID) (Van Merrienboer, Clark, Croock, 2002).
+The concept map's software cmap tools [^4] was used for the learning flux map are that is presented in this workflow.
 The respective inductive methodology that supported the educational worlflow was designed with Merrienboer´s 4C/ID instructional design theory map structure, described in the book *Ten Steps to Complex Learning* (van Merriënboer; Kirschner, 2007).

 # GOALS and RESEARCH QUESTIONS

 The **main goal** is to understand the impact of the use of Inductive Methodology 4C/ID, by answering the following the **research questions**:
-  1 - changing the learning methodologies from one mainly deductive, denominated by Direct Instruction (Merril, 2007) to another one mostly inductive, Merrionboer 4C/ID instructional design theory (van Merriënboer; Kirschner, 2007), means what for your students?
+  1 - changing the learning methodologies from one mainly deductive, denominated by Direct Instruction (Merrill, 2007) to another one mostly inductive, Merrionboer 4C/ID instructional design theory (van Merriënboer; Kirschner, 2007), means what for your students?
 Who benefits?
 What are the pros and cons about this methodological decision?
   2 - Should you, as a teacher of science and tech, move to implement the inductive strategy as your methodology for learning?
   3 - And if you do, what are the outcomes?
 What are the risks?
 What were the consequences for the student's academic results?
   4 - Is there a different impact between female and male?